Fix: Terraform Variable Not Set — No Value for Required Variable

 # Despite aws_region being in terraform.tfvarsWhy This Happens

-terraform.tfvarsis loaded automatically only if it exists in the current working directory with that exact name.*.tfvarsfiles with other names require-var-file=filename.tfvarsto be passed explicitly.TF_VAR_environment variables are read, but the casing must match exactly (case-sensitive).-varflags on the CLI override all other sources.- Module variables aren’t the same as root module variables — variables must be declared and passed explicitly to each module.
+terraform.tfvarsis loaded automatically only if it exists in the current working directory with that exact name.*.tfvarsfiles with other names require-var-file=filename.tfvarsto be passed explicitly.TF_VAR_environment variables are read, but the casing must match exactly (case-sensitive).-varflags on the CLI override all other sources.- Module variables are not the same as root module variables — variables must be declared and passed explicitly to each module.

 Fix 1: Create or Fix terraform.tfvars